-Don't Let Too Much Sitting at Your Desk Harm Your Health
+Don't Let Too Much Sitting at Your Desk Harm Your Health Here are five simple ways to keep moving and stay healthy.

 It is not unusual to find entrepreneurs and executives at their desks for 10 to 12 (and even more) hours a day, determined to create, grow and sustain their businesses.
 While hard work almost always leads to business success, sitting at a desk all day can also have negative consequences.